top of page

 4. Social Media with Purpose

 Instagram isn’t just for selfies and salads.
-It’s a powerful visual platform to:
+It’s a powerful visual platform for artists.
+Use it to:

 • Share behind-the-scenes content